-The increase in comparing original budget to amended budget for other revenues is due to increase in amounts received for charges for emergency medical services billings and charges for sanitation and waste removal.
+The increase in comparing original budget to amended budget for other revenues is due to additional grants and donations received during the fiscal year or carried forward from the prior fiscal year.
 Intergovernmental revenues were increased during the year from grants being received by the County.
+One of the most significant budget adjustments is from approximately \$6.6 million in American Rescue Plan Act (ARPA) funds received from the federal government.

-The increase in the final budget for expenditures over the original budget is primarily due to budgeting additional revenues from grants and increased state and federal revenue.
+The increase in the final budget for expenditures over the original budget is primarily due to budgeting additional revenues from grants and increased State and Federal revenue, mainly ARPA funds.
 The County attempts to move some general fund excess revenues to the capital fund to help fund new and existing projects with cash instead of borrowed funds.

-Actual revenues were more than anticipated due to increased real property tax revenue from increased property values from the 2024 assessment and investment income from higher interest rates on the County's deposits.
+Actual revenues were more than anticipated due to increased investment income from higher interest rates on the County's deposits.